muayyat/Apple-Note/README.md

 # ShortNotes-iOS

-A simple iOS note taking app using Dropbox Sync SDK.
+A simple apple note app with sync.
 That helps to create/update/delete Notes.
 This app syncs directly with Dropbox Short Notes App folder.

 ## Screenshots